-With respect to race, we observe that workers perceived to be Black tend to be shown at lower ranks relative to those perceived to be White, while workers perceived to be Asian tend be shown at significantly higher ranks.
-Overall, we do not observe a significant correlations with perceived gender.
+With respect to race, we observe that Black workers tend to be shown at lower ranks relative to White workers, while Asian workers tend be shown at significantly higher ranks.
+Overall, we do not observe a significant correlations with gender.

-However, the results in Table 5 become more nuanced once we examine the interactions of perceived race and gender.
-We observe that the perception of being a White women or a Black man has a significant negative correlation with rank.
-Conversely, the perception of being a Black woman has a significant positive correlation with rank.
-Finally, workers perceived to be Asian tend to rank highly regardless of gender.
+However, the results in Table 5 become more nuanced once we examine the interactions of race and gender.
+We observe that being a White women or a Black man has a significant negative correlation with rank.
+Conversely, being a Black woman has a significant positive correlation with rank.
+Finally, Asian workers tend to rank highly regardless of gender.